It can be tricky finding a good place to study on campus. Luckily, UBC has a wealth of great study spots that you might not know about.

 Bean Around the World

 Address: 6308 Thunderbird Boulevard

 Bean Around the World is arguably the best coffee shop on campus and the least well known.
 It’s located in the southern part of campus, just outside the academic core.
 The menu of juices, hot drinks, sandwiches, pizza, and more is quite extensive—and tasty.
-There is lots of indoor seating space for those who like to study in the hustle-bustle of a busy coffee shop.

 Address: 6011 Walter Gage Road